Nazulka/Visit-Kyrgyzstan/README.md

 * To run the code locally by cloning this repository, click on _Download_ Code.
 To clone the repository using HTTPS, under "Clone with HTTPS" click on _Save_.
 * To create a personal copy of this repository, click on _Fork_ button on the top right corner of the page.

-*There is no difference between the deployed version and the development version*.
+There is no difference between the deployed version and the development version.

 ## Credits
 ___
 ___
 ### Code
+___
 * Bootstrap documentation has been used to create this responsive website, that is compatible with all modern browsers.
 The components used include: Buttons, Card, Carousel and Navbar.
 * Multiple "Read More" / "Read Less" buttons in cards section adapted from this thread on [Stack Overflow](https://stackoverflow.com/questions/59085561/multiple-read-more-less-buttons-in-javascript).
 * Recommendations from [this](https://www.youtube.com/watch?v=Zxf1mnP5zcw) video tutorial have been helpful in optimising Google Maps JavaScript code so new map